-Motivations to foster Why do the applicant(s) wish to become a foster carer(s)?
+Motivations to foster

+Why do the applicant(s) wish to become a foster carer(s)?
 And why now?
 Did anything prompt the applicant(s) to make contact at this time?
 How does everyone in the house feel about fostering?
-Discuss and record the response and your observations:

 The household Children